ppet36/openhab-lightswitch/README.md

 This repository encapsulates Cadsoft's Eagle files and firmware for OpenHAB light switch using ESP8266-01 module.
 There is single variant under switch with relay and single/double variants with relays/triacs for round wiring boxes.

 For powering module can be used any 5V/ >=800mA power supply such as USB charger for phone.
+Power consumption with AKYGA CCABKEYAKY-07310 power supply is about 1.2W.

 Schematics is very simple.
 For single variant GPIO0 of ESP8266 is used for driving relay/triac and GPIO2 for observation of original switch.
 Light can be turned on / off using original switch or OpenHAB admin screen.
 For double variant is used I/O expander PCA9536 which two pins used for driving relays/triacs and other two for switches observation.